koenidv/chirp-backend/securitymeasures.md

 JWT access tokens are used to authenticate users.
 Refresh tokens are bound to session, whose existence is only checked on access token refresh.
 Thus, a deactivated session might still be valid until the access token expires.

-1. Access tokes are signed using a secret key that is only known to the backend (can only be read via exporting the env from code)
+1. Access tokes are signed using a synchronous key that is only known to the backend (can only be read via exporting the env from code)
 2. These tokens include the (public) user id of the authenticated user
 3. Access tokens are valid for 1 minute - on a single ip, this means a maximum of 192 requests per token
 4. Refresh tokens are automatically invalided after 28 days of inactivity